+The plan has a deductible amount for certain services.
 Until you have paid the deductible amount, you must pay the full cost for Inpatient Hospital Care.
-Once you have paid your deductible, we will pay our share of the costs for these services, and you will pay your copayment amount.
+Once you have paid your deductible, we will pay our share of the costs for these services, and you will pay your share The benefits chart in Section 2 shows the service category deductibles.